 - Cooling rack

 - Preheat oven to 200 C (180 C fan-assisted).
 Very lightly grease the tin, and line the bottom and sides with paper.
+Leave an overhang over both long sides to provide ‘handles’ to aid turning out.

 - Put the white chocolate and butter into a heat-proof bowl (glass will do), which will sit atop your pot.
 Melt together over simmering water on the hob, ensuring the bottom of the bowl doesn’t touch the water, and whisk every few minutes.